Towards a modular construction of OG10: Semistable reduction

+Denote by $X_{\mathrm{last}}$ a general element of $\P^1_{\omega'}$.
+Up to the choice of markings on $X_1$ and $X_{\mathrm{last}}$, we can connect them through a chain of twistor lines whose intersection points have trivial Picard group by \cite[Theorem 3.2 and 5.2e]{verbitsky96} (see also \cite[Theorem 6.14]{markman20}).
+The bundle $F_1$ deforms on this chain of twistor lines to a bundle $F_{\mathrm{last}}$ on $X_{\mathrm{last}}$, which again is stable with respect to any K\"ahler class.
+Deforming $F_{\mathrm{last}}$ back along $\P^{1}_{\omega'}$ we get the desired bundle $F'$ on $Y$ which is $\omega'$-stable.
+Since $\omega'$ and $h'$ live in the same open chamber, $F'$ is also $h'$-stable. \end{proof}

+\begin{Rem} Notice that this works even if $Y = X$.
+In this way, starting from a stable bundle, we can prove existence of a stable bundle for every generic polarization without the need to understand wall-crossing. \end{Rem}

-\begin{proof}[Proof of Theorem \ref{thm:mainTheorem}] The vector bundle $F''$ constructed above is stable and atomic.
-By Remark \ref{rem:twisting} we can twist $F''$ to obtain a stable atomic vector bundle $F_0$ with Mukai vector
+\begin{proof}[Proof of Theorem \ref{thm:mainTheorem}] The vector bundle $F''$ constructed above is atomic and stable with respect to a suitable polarization.
+By Proposition \ref{prop:MukaiVector} we can twist $F''$ to obtain a stable atomic vector bundle $F_0$ with Mukai vector

-By \cite[Theorem 1.2]{markman21} we can deform $F_0$ along with every K\"ahler deformation of $M$, or equivalently $F_0$ is hyperholomorphic with respect to any polarization.
+So $F_0$ satisfies the assumptions of the above lemma, and we can deform it to a vector bundle on any K\"ahler deformation of $X$, which is stable with respect to any $v(F_0)$-generic polarization.

 The $\Ext$ algebra remains constant along these deformations by \cite[Proposition 6.3]{verbitsky08}.
-Lemma \ref{lem:yonedaProduct} in the next section gives the statement on the $\Ext$ groups.
+The statement about the Ext groups is Corollary \ref{cor:YonedaSkewSymmetric}.

 To prove smoothness of the deformation space we argue as follows.
-The main result in \cite{meazziniOnorati22} or \cite[Theorem 6.1]{beckmann22} give formality of the algebra $\RHom(F_0,F_0)$.
-So the obstruction to lifting a first order deformation is the Yoneda square, which vanishes by Lemma \ref{lem:yonedaProduct}. \end{proof}
+The main result in \cite{meazziniOnorati22} (or \cite[Theorem 6.1]{beckmann22}) gives formality of the algebra $\RHom(F_0,F_0)$.
+So the obstruction to lifting a first order deformation is the Yoneda square, which vanishes by Corollary \ref{cor:YonedaSkewSymmetric}. \end{proof}